GSA/search-gov-website/admin-center/dashboard/settings.md

 ---

+***Pro Tip***

-***Did you know?***  Click the pushpin icon in the top navigation bar to change the default site that appears when you first log in to the [Admin Center](https://search.usa.gov/sites/).
+Click the pushpin icon in the top navigation bar to change the default site that appears when you first log in to the [Admin Center](https://search.usa.gov/sites/).